 Bullying can be defined in many ways, but it typically involves targeted, repeated behavior that intends to cause physical, social and/or psychological harm.
 The behavior can be carried out online or offline by an individual or a group who misuse their power, or perceived power, over another person or group of people who feel unable to stop it from happening.

-We recognise that bullying can cause severe distress to people, and we do not tolerate it on our platform.
+We recognize that bullying can cause severe distress to people, and we do not tolerate it on our platform.
 TikTok is a global community that thrives on creativity and expression, and it is critical that people feel safe to express themselves without fear of bullying or harassment on the platform.

-Identifying bullying behaviour
+Identifying bullying behavior

 Did you know?

 Bullying affects those who bully, those who are bullied, and even those who witness bullying.